 Karen Treat | President - Business Development

-Karen has over 30 years of experience directing the design, development, implementation and maintenance of computer systems in the accounting, costing and finance facets of business.
+Karen has years of experience directing the design, development, implementation and maintenance of computer systems in the accounting, costing and finance facets of business.
 She has a successful record of leading project teams from conceptual idea to accounting grade production systems, involving all phases of the System Development Life Cycle (SDLC).
 She is a re-engineering specialist in the areas of time reporting and cost accounting and has used state-of-art software and statistical sampling techniques in her system solutions that are recognized as leading edge in the payroll and time reporting process bench marking efforts throughout the United States.

 Prior to being purchased by AT&T, for Pacific Bell, Karen led the development and implementation of cost accounting systems, which used avant garde statistical sampling techniques to create product and work activity cost analysis.
 These systems were used to develop product pricing that was approved by the California Public Utility Commission and FCC.